aloladze88-afk/ai-agents-intro/README.md

 ## Current status

+Tasks 0 through 7 are complete.

-Task 0 is complete.
-The initial project structure and starter files have been created.
+Task 0 created the initial project structure and starter files.

-Task 1 is complete.
-The Python environment, dependencies, Ollama server and local model have been configured and tested.
+Task 1 configured and tested the Python environment, dependencies, Ollama server and local model.

-Task 2 is complete.
-The first agent, the Explainer Agent, has been created and tested with programming topics.
+Task 2 created the Explainer Agent.

-Task 3 is complete.
-A deterministic file-writing tool has been implemented, tested independently and connected to the project workflow.

-Task 4 is complete.
-A deterministic validation tool now checks generated Markdown for eight required sections before the file-writing tool is allowed to save it.
-Invalid output is rejected and the missing sections are reported.
+Task 3 added a deterministic Markdown file-writing tool.

+Task 4 added deterministic validation of the required Markdown structure.

-Task 5 is complete.
-A separate Practice Designer Agent now receives the original topic and the Explainer Agent's output, then creates a short beginner-friendly exercise with expected input, expected output and one or two hints.
+Task 5 added the Practice Designer Agent, which uses the original topic and the Explainer Agent's output.

-Task 6 is complete.
-A Reviewer Agent now inspects the combined draft, identifies missing or unclear information, gives specific improvement suggestions and adds a short approval or revision recommendation to the final Markdown file.
+Task 6 added the Reviewer Agent, which reviews the assembled draft instead of rewriting it.

+Task 7 now runs the complete sequential workflow in `main.py`.
+The workflow assembles the final Markdown in one place, validates it, reports missing sections clearly and saves valid output to `output/study_guide.md`.

 ## Project structure